 You've decided to hold an open house.
-But how do you effectively run an open house on your own?
+How do you effectively run an open house on your own?

 Before potential buyers even step into your home, there are several ways to prepare your property to ensure your open house is a success.